-Cleveland Clinic Plans To Advise On Central Asian University Hospital In Uzbekistan
+Cleveland Clinic Collaborates With Central Asian University Hospital In Uzbekistan

-The health system will provide guidance on the 120-bed project’s design and management.
+The health system will provide guidance on the design and management of a 120-bed hospital on the medical campus.

 Published: September 2, 2025